Digital-Avatars-and-Robotics/MUDxGodot/README.md

 ## Steps

-### To start off let's create your MUD project from a template by running
+### Creating MUD project
-the following pnpm command.
+To start off let's create your MUD project from a template by running the following pnpm command.
+Choose vanilla template when asked.

 ```bash
 pnpm create mud@next my-project
 ```

-choose vanilla template when asked.
-Template MUD project is a simple counter example that we will use to demonstrate how we can call functions and recive informations from MUD in GODOT.
+Template MUD project is a simple counter example, that we will use to demonstrate how we can call functions and recive informations from MUD in GODOT.

 make sure to run following command at least once.